snehadr23/react-univ-data/README.md

 and then run:

+### `cd react-univ-data`

+and then run:

 ### `npm install`

 The following dependencies will be installed:
 1. axios
 2. papaparse
 3. react
 4. react-dom
 5. react-scripts
 6. web-vitals

 ### `axios`